bigkahuna443/dsides-randomizer/docs/routing/README.md

 1. Screen isn't interesting (e.g. fall straight down) / camerawork too complex / bad spawn options.
 These are the main subjective reasons for cutting rooms, all of which will be in comments for that room in the routing tables.
 2. Rooms with a Badeline Boss or where a Badeline Orb launches you to the next screen are not possible in reverse due to how they are coded.
 3. Rooms with a Theo gate at the end are not possible in reverse.
+4. Exits with a non-persistent dash block at the end (i.e. reappears after retry) are not possible in reverse.
-4. Rooms with multiple checkpoints (e.g. Summit flags) need to be forwards-only to avoid softlocks.
+5. Rooms with multiple checkpoints (e.g. Summit flags) need to be forwards-only to avoid softlocks.

 Flags